mnlipp/osgi-getting-started/Repositories.md

 	repository products with OSGi support, tell me and I'll add it here.

-A nice solution would be to have an OSGi search facility maintained by e.g. the OSGi Alliance that uses the major repositories as backing repositories[^JPM].
+A nice solution would be to have an OSGi search facility maintained by e.g. the OSGi Alliance that uses the major public repositories as backing repositories[^JPM].
 Since no such facility exists, bnd workspaces have to fall back to downloading a subset of a Maven repository's artifacts and creating an OSGi Bundle Repository (index) from them.
 Various bnd plugins exist for that purpose.